co-cart/co-cart/readme.txt

 All can be explained via the [documentation](https://seb86.github.io/WooCommerce-Cart-REST-API-Docs/).

 == Changelog ==
+= v1.0.4 - 17th June 2018=
+* Fixed: Return response for numeric thanks to @campusboy87
+* Fixed: Fatal error for adding and updating items when validating the callback `is_numeric`. - Issue #30

 = v1.0.3 - 22nd April 2018 =
 * Fixed: Syntax error for including cart controller for sites running versions of PHP lower than 7.
 Thanks to Mr-AjayM for another contribution.
 * Fixed: Validation of `cart_item_key` when removing, restoring or updating an item.
 Item keys starting with a letter were returning false.
 Reported by @Janie20.